lamorbidamacchina/static-hbs/README.md

 # Static HBS

-A simple node app to work with handlebars templates and build a simple static website.
+A node app to work with handlebars templates and build a simple static website.

 ## Usage
 Run with